panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ## 7. Conclusion

 Before ending the post, I advise you to keep the use refs to a minimum.
-Here's why.

 React is the library which goal is to abstract you from DOM manipulation, cross-browser compatibility, and DOM manipulation performance.
 React gives you wonderful components, props, state, hooks, and context abstractions to free you from dealing with DOM and browser-specific details.